Solar in Austin, TX: 2026 Cost, Savings & Payback

 What is the solar payback period in Austin?

-The average solar payback period in Austin is approximately 8 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $24,284.
+The average solar payback period in Austin is approximately 11.5 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $48,846 before subtracting installation cost.

 Does Austin have net metering?